 - Try using other kinds of topping!
-In addition to the streusel topping, homemade whipped butter or sugar free whipped cream are both amazing options for topping these sweet low carb blueberry muffins.
+In addition to the streusel topping, homemade whipped butter or sugar free whipped cream are both amazing options for topping these sweet keto blueberry muffins.
 You can also try the topping in these with low carb cheese for something extra special!

-Inspired by these low carb blueberry muffins??
+Inspired by these keto blueberry muffins??
 There are endless low carb bread options just waiting to help you start your day!
 Check these out!

 - Low Carb Zucchini Bread